Hand holding a pinless moisture meter flat against wood-look kitchen flooring near a stainless appliance and white cabinets.

 Moisture Meters

-Moisture meters are one of the most reliable tools for detecting hidden water beneath flooring materials.
-They measure moisture levels within materials such as wood, laminate, or subfloor layers.
+Moisture meters are one of the most reliable homeowner tools for detecting hidden water beneath flooring materials.
+They are most useful when you compare a suspected wet area with a similar dry area of the same flooring material.

 There are two main types of moisture meters commonly used in residential environments.